 What is Asset Location?
 (And How It Can Help You)

 Saving for retirement is a long-term financial goal.
-Ensuring the health of your retirement income will rely on a sound savings strategy.
+Ensuring the health of your retirement income will depend on a sound savings strategy.

-Asset location is the practice of choosing the right account (or mix of accounts) to help you maximize your retirement savings.
-This process will help accomplish 3 primary tasks.
+Asset location is choosing the proper account (or a mix of accounts) to help you maximize your retirement savings.
+This process will help accomplish 3 primary tasks:

 • Increase the growth of your investments